Our ESG objectives include the following:

 Political Contributions and Lobbying

 MaxLinear has not made any political contributions and does not currently engage in lobbying either directly or through other channels.
-Our code of ethics and employee conduct prohibits employee political contributions made on behalf of the Company, and consequently, we have no history of political contributions, including support of funding political campaigns or political action committees, or to specific politicians or political parties, in any country or jurisdiction.
+Our code of ethics and employee conduct prohibits employees that participate in political activities from indicating the Company's endorsement of such activities.
+We have no history of political contributions, including support of funding political campaigns or political action committees, or to specific politicians or political parties, in any country or jurisdiction.